 In 2010, FSI received a \$1.9 million SAMHSA grant to integrate primary care with behavioral health services for people with severe and persistent mental illness.
-As FSI's division director for behavioral health services, part of Arleen Rogan's, PhD '01, MSW '87 job has been to manage the grant.
+As FSI's division director for behavioral health services, part of Arleen Rogan's, PhD '01, MSW '87 job space... and expand to put [somatic] clinicians over here so that our psychiatrist or therapist could walk the patient down the hall" to meet with a medical professional.

 A big step toward integration was the physical and administrative joining of a Montgomery County federally qualified health center and an out-patient mental health clinic.
-Visitors to the new Community Clinic, Inc. can now get care, which was previously offered separately, under one roof.
+Visitors to the new Community Clinic, Inc. can now get care, which was previously offered